KDE/kde-builder/doc/chapter_08/Module.md

   * accepts an option name, normally as set in the rc-file.
 Can also accept a second parameter 'module', to prevent falling back to a global option.
-    However doing this also permits ``undef`` to be returned so you must check whether the result is defined.
+    However, doing this also permits ``None`` to be returned, so you must check whether the result is defined.

   * Options starting with '#' can only be set internally (i.e. not from rc-file